 Groucho associates with multiple ventrally-repressed genes in patterns unique to early developmental stages

 In the early embryo, delineation of the dorsal-ventral axis is accomplished through transcriptional changes arising from a maternally-defined gradient of nuclear Dorsal (dl) along this axis (Roth et al., 1989).
 In ventral and ventrolateral regions of the embryo, Dorsal facilitates the repression of zen and dpp through its interaction with Groucho, a critical step in delineating presumptive mesodermal and neuroectodermal regions (Dubnicoff et al., 1997).
 Ventral repression of zen is established through Dorsal recruitment to a so-called ventral repression region (VRR) between 1.1 to 1.4 kb upstream of the transcription start site.
 This region contains four Dorsal binding sites, as well as AT-rich regions responsible for the recruitment of Cut (ct) and Dead ringer (dri, also known as Retained, retn) (Valentine et al., 1998).
 Through the cooperative action of these factors, Groucho is recruited to establish repression.
-ChIP-seq data confirms that Gro localizes the the VRR, however Gro density is comparatively weak within the VRR region (Fig. 2-6A).
+ChIP-seq data confirms that Gro localizes the VRR, however Gro density is comparatively weak within the VRR region (Fig. 2-6A).
 Stronger Gro signal is seen both directly upstream of the VRR (compared to zen), as well as downstream.
 This downstream region overlaps the TSS of zen and extends an additional 700 bp upstream of the gene.
-Following the 1.5 – 4 hour timespan, Groucho recruitment to the zen locus shifts to a pair of peaks centered approximately 500 bp downstream of zen, and all upstream binding is lost.
-As no zen regulatory regions have been characterized 3’ of the gene, it is now known if these regions represent actively repressive Groucho.
+Following the 1.5 – 4 hour timepoint, Groucho recruitment to the zen locus shifts to a pair of peaks centered approximately 500 bp downstream of zen, and all upstream binding is lost.
+As no zen regulatory regions have been characterized 3’ of the gene, it is not known if these regions represent actively repressive Groucho.
 Though the mechanism has not been extensively documented, zen expression contracts in stage 5 (2 – 3 hr) embryos, and becomes permanently repressed afterwards.
 Overall, Gro binding at the zen locus confirms that Gro is recruited specifically to the VRR, as previously described, but does not remain confined to this position.
 This Gro-associated region then appears to associate directly with the TSS of zen, as well as several hundred bases upstream.
 It is unlikely Gro is directly recruited adjacent to the TSS, as this region is not sufficient for Gro-mediated repression.